2025 Scholarship Recipient

 Nate is following in the footsteps of his father, who is a lineman for the Pend Oreille Public Utility District.
 With the help of his dad, who erected a pole in their backyard, Nate has been practicing his climbing skills since he was 10 years old.

-Aside from being voted CHS Senior Class President, Nate has also been awarded team captain in baseball, football and wrestling, and made it to the Washington State 1A Wrestling Tournament for the Newport Grizzlies for the past three years.
-He has also participated in the Cusick Youth Coalition—a drug and alcohol free coalition—for the last two years and attended Running Start through Spokane Community College.
-On top of that, he has been active in 4-H showmanship for 12 years.
+Aside from being voted CHS Senior Class President, Nate was also awarded team captain in baseball, football and wrestling, and made it to the Washington State 1A Wrestling Tournament for the Newport Grizzlies for the past three years.
+He also participated in the Cusick Youth Coalition—a drug and alcohol free coalition—for two years and attended Running Start through Spokane Community College.
+On top of that, he was active in 4-H showmanship for 12 years.